PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 18:05:07
+Last updated: 2024-04-02 18:05:41
-Random Quote: He who talks more is sooner exhausted. - Laozi
+Random Quote: Love is the attempt to form a friendship inspired by beauty. - Cicero